 - --cnv-enable-self-normalization-Enable/disable self normalization mode, which does not require a panel of normals. - --cnv-extreme-percentile-Specifies the extreme median percentile value at which to filter out samples.
-The default is 2.5. - --cnv-input-Specifies a target counts file for the case sample under investigation when using a panel of normals. - --cnv-matched-normal-Specifies the target counts file of the matched normal sample. - --cnv-normals-file-Specifies a target.counts file to be used in the panel of normals.
-This option can be specified multiple times, once for each file. - --cnv-normals-list-Specifies a text file containing paths to the list of reference target counts files to be used as a panel of normals.
+The default is 2.5. - --cnv-input-Specifies a target counts file for the case sample under investigation when using a panel of normals. - --cnv-normals-file-Specifies a target.counts file to be used in the panel of normals.
+This option can be specified multiple times, once for each file.

+- --cnv-normals-list-Specifies a text file containing paths to the list of reference target counts files to be used as a panel of normals.
 Absolute paths are recommended in case the workflow is used later or shared with other users.
-Relative paths are supported provided the paths are relative to the current working directory.

-- ► --cnv-max-percent-zero-samples-Specifies a threshold for filtering out targets with too many zero coverage samples.
-The default is 5%. - ► --cnv-max-percent-zero-targets-Specifies a threshold for filtering out samples with too many zero coverage targets.
+Relative paths are supported provided the paths are relative to the current working directory. - --cnv-max-percent-zero-samples-Specifies a threshold for filtering out targets with too many zero coverage samples.
+The default is 5%. - --cnv-max-percent-zero-targets-Specifies a threshold for filtering out samples with too many zero coverage targets.
 The default is 2.5%. - --cnv-target-factor-threshold-Specifies a percentage of median target factor threshold to filter out useable targets.
-The default is 1% for whole genome processing and 10% for targeted sequencing processing. - --cnv-truncate-threshold-Specifies a percentage threshold for truncating extreme outliers.
+The default is 1% for whole genome processing and 5% for targeted sequencing processing. - --cnv-truncate-threshold-Specifies a percentage threshold for truncating extreme outliers.
 The default is 0.1%.